stanleyreubens/Quanser_QCar2_setup/README.md

 # Quanser Setup and Test Instructions

 ## Step 1 – Organize Library Files
+**Use WinSCP to login to the QCar with the IpAddress.
+Make sure you ping it first on the host machine to ensure it's reachable:**
 **On the right machine:**
 - Go to `Documents/quanser/`
 - Delete everything except the `libraries` folder.